 It’s worth considering a more lenient policy for the holiday season.
 If shoppers are buying Christmas gifts on Cyber Monday, the recipient won’t even be given the gift until almost 30 days later.
 Offer at least a 60-day window to ease shoppers’ minds and minimize customer service issues.

 About a quarter of shoppers will abandon a cart if they are required to make an account to complete the purchase.
 While collecting customer data and contact info are valuable, you don’t want it to be at the expense of sales.
 Give time-pressed shoppers the option to create an account or checkout as a guest.

 Every screen a shopper has to click through is an additional opportunity for them to drop the sale, especially if the customer is shopping on mobile.
 Having one-click payment options like PayPal and Apple Pay helps streamline the payment process.
 For customers who do enter their credit card information, have the option to save their information for future payments so it’s easy to purchase again.

 Retarget Lost Customers

-If all else fails, try to win back lost customers with email marketing.
 Many major ecommerce platforms like Shopify have features that automatically send out emails to lost customers with links back to their abandoned cart.
-In 2018, 7 p.m. to 11 p.m. on Cyber Monday was the most active online shopping period for the entire year as consumers rushed to take advantage of Cyber Monday sales.
-Set up automated emails to retarget customers throughout the day to capitalize on those last-minute converters.
+As time runs out, consumers often rush to take advantage of Cyber Monday sales.

-5. Earn a Lifelong Customer
+6. Earn a Lifelong Customer

-Here are a few Cyber Monday Strategies to increase customer retention.
+Here are a few Cyber Monday Strategies to increase customer retention:

 Provide Accessible & Responsive Customer Service